FlexMeasures/flexmeasures/documentation/getting-started.rst

 (This might print some warnings, see the next section where we go into more detail)

 .. note:: In a production context, you shouldn't run a script - hand the ``app`` object to a WSGI process, as your platform of choice describes.
 Often, that requires a WSGI script.
-We provide an example WSGI script in `the CI Readme <ci/Readme.md>`_.
+We provide an example WSGI script in :ref:`continuous_integration`.

 You can visit ``http://localhost:5000`` now to see if the app's UI works.
 When you see the dashboard, the map will not work.
-For that, you'll need to get your MAPBOX_ACCESS_TOKEN and add it to your config file (see :ref:`configuration` for details).
+For that, you'll need to get your :ref:`mapbox_access_token` and add it to your config file.

 Add your first asset
 ^^^^^^^^^^^^^^^^^^^^